Lessons learned on offline capabilities with service workers using Workbox - The sequel

 The animated GIF shown above highlights the steps our code takes when the application is responsible for checking for a new version of the application on the server.
 As mentioned this can be by user-intent, when the application becomes visible again or by setting up an interval.
 Let's go trough the animation step-by-step:

-1. Our application creates a new Workbox instance that registers the service worker.
+instance that registers the service worker.
 The application logic checks if there is already a service worker controlling the page.
-In this situation, this is the case so we let our application logic know.
+In this situation, this is the case so we let our application logic know. - By means of user-intent, visibilitychange or the interval our application performs a check, checking the server for a potential new version of the service worker and application.

-4. Our Workbox instance picks up this change via the externalwaiting event listener and updates the application, letting it know there is a new version available.
-This allows the application to show an update button to the user, giving him the option to load the new version of the application.
+event listener and updates the application, letting it know there is a new version available.
+This allows the application to show an update button to the user, giving him the option to load the new version of the application. - The user express his intent and asks for an update of the application.
+The application logic sends a message

-6. The new service worker becomes activated and updates the application trough the externalactivated event, fired by the Workbox instance.
+state. - The new service worker becomes activated and updates the application trough the

-7. This last step finally instructs our application to do a programmatic reload, activating the newly cached version of our application.
+event, fired by the Workbox instance. - This last step finally instructs our application to do a programmatic reload, activating the newly cached version of our application.

 Update application when it becomes visible again

 Another strategy to try and update your application can be based on the visibility of your application.
-As soon as your functionality is loaded, we can start listening to the visibilitychange event on the document as shown in the highlighted code below.
+As soon as your functionality is loaded, we can start listening to the visibilitychange

 app-update-visible.ts